jiwonz/rbx-koact/README.md

 # Warning
 - This project is not yet complete and may contain [errors or bugs](#known-issues).
 - Not much testing has been done yet, and there may still be unknown issues remaining.
 (I would really appreciate it if you could report it to the issues.
 Or contact me through Discord `jiwonz`)
 - Documentation is not yet complete.
-If you have any questions, please leave an issue or contact us on Discord `jiwonz` and we will gladly explain.
+If you have any questions, please leave an issue or contact us on Discord `jiwonz` and i will gladly explain.

 # Features
 - React-like development pattern and code styles